-SolverStudio is an add-in for Excel 2007 and 2010 on Windows that allows you to build and solve optimisation models in Excel using either of the following optimisation modelling languages:
+SolverStudio is an add-in for Excel 2007 and later on Windows that allows you to build and solve optimisation models in Excel using any of the following optimisation modelling languages:

 - PuLP, an open-source Python-based COIN-OR modelling language developed by Stu Mitchell.
 PuLP is included with SolverStudio.

 - COOPR/Pyomo, an open source COIN-OR modelling language for Python which extends Pulp with abstract models, support for stochastic programming, and a larger range of solvers.

 - AMPL, a commercial modelling language.
 SolverStudio either requires AMPL to be installed by the user, or can install a free trial version of AMPL that allows up to 300 variables and 300 constraints.
 We have a tutorial on using AMPL with SolverStudio.

 We also support running AMPL models in the cloud using the excellent NEOS server; see AMPL on NEOS.

 - GMPL (GNU MathProg Language), an open source AMPL look-alike developed as part of GLPK (GNU Linear Programming Kit).
 GMPL is included with SolverStudio.